abdulthegr8/trustNdeal/README.md

 ## Contributing

 We welcome contributions from the community to help improve and evolve TrustNDeal.
-If you would like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you would like to contribute, please go ahead.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it according to the terms of the license.

-## Contact

-If you have any questions or need assistance, please reach out to our development team at support@trustndeal.com.

-Thank you for your interest in TrustNDeal.
-We look forward to building a safer and more reliable local marketplace with your help!